Aspheric Lenses

 Posted by Ron Schulmerich on

-Esco Optics is a world class manufacturer of Aspheric Lenses.
+Esco Optics is a world-class manufacturer of apheric lenses.
 Esco Optics fabricates OEM and custom aspheric lenses to satisfy any requirement or specification.
-Example applications of aspheres include cell phone and small digital cameras and progressive eye glass lenses.
-Small molded aspheres are often used for collimating diode lasers.The term aspheric simply means not spherical.
+Examples of applications of aspheres include cell phones, small digital cameras, and progressive eyeglass lenses.
+Small, molded aspheres are often used for collimating diode lasers.The term aspheric simply means not spherical.
 Aspheric lenses differ from spherical lenses in several ways.

-Most aspheric elements are rotationally symmetric and the radius of the surface changes with the distance from the optical axis.
-Aspherical lenses eliminate spherical aberration in addition to other system aberrations.
-This is perhaps the greatest advantage to considering an asphere in an optical system.
+Most aspheric elements are rotationally symmetric, and the radius of the surface changes with the distance from the optical axis.
+Aspherical lenses eliminate spherical aberrations in addition to other system aberrations.
+This is perhaps the greatest advantage of considering an asphere in an optical system.
 Elimination of spherical aberration also reduces the number of optical elements required in an optical system.
-This added benefit lowers the weight and the cost to manufacture the system.
+This added benefit lowers the weight and the cost of manufacturing the system.
 Aspheres also reduce some distortions.

 Manufacturing aspheres presents a challenge regarding traditional fabrication and metrology methods.
-At Esco Optics our aspheres are manufactured with the aid of computer controlled polishing.
+At Esco Optics, our aspheres are manufactured with the aid of computer-controlled polishing.
 (CCP).
 CCP incorporates CNC machine tools and utilizes an aspheric contouring tool path.
-Variable pressure and a flexible tool surface are also an integral part of CCP type processing.
+Variable pressure and a flexible tool surface are also integral parts of CCP-type processing.
 CCP is very efficient at manufacturing rotationally symmetric aspheres.

-The manufacture of aspheres is not a new technology however it does demand a top down organizational commitment to invest in the proper equipment, metrology and trained personnel.
-Esco Optics has satisfied this criteria and is excited to offer aspheres to our customers.
+The manufacture of aspheres is not a new technology, but it does demand a top-down organizational commitment to invest in the proper equipment, methodology, and trained personnel.
+Esco Optics has satisfied this criteria and is excited to offer a range of services to our customers.

-If you are interested in in discussing our capabilities in depth or have a specific requirement, we will be happy to talk with you.
-You can visit our website at www.escooptics.com.
-You can also reach our Business Development Manager Ron Schulmerich at 1-800-922-3726 ext.
-101 or email him at ron@escooptics.com.
+If you are interested in discussing our capabilities in depth or have a specific requirement, we will be happy to talk with you at sales@escooptics.com.

 Share this post